IRA Rules, Limits, and Retirement

 An IRA is a Individual Retirement Account, described as a Individual Retirement Arrangement in the IRS Publication 590.
 It is an account that you are permitted to set up where you can save and invest your money for the future.
 The type of IRA you use and how much you invest in it is a matter of personal planning and should be customized based upon your current financial situation and when you want to retire.

-Types of IRA's, and who is allowed to establish & contribute to them
+Types of IRA's, Contribution Limits, and who is allowed to establish them

 The two most commonly used IRA's are Traditional (Rollover) IRA's and Roth IRA's.
 There are also SEP and SIMPLE IRA's, and the less well known Self-Directed IRA.
 Here is how they are each treated for tax purposes and who is allowed to contribute to them.